Will "The Band" gets back together for Reunion Tour?

 However, everything seemed to conspire against the group just as they were launched into international stardom.
 “Showbiz” Tim recalls, “We only had 8-track tape players in our cars, so that’s what we used to record our music.
 The popularity of cassettes caught us by surprise.
 Still can’t figure out why?!?
 I mean, 8-tracks are awesome!
 They never need to be rewound!
 They never end, they just go on-and-on-and-on-and…”

-"Now, after a forty year absence, speculation has been growing of a reunion”, according to Senior Beat magazine.
+"Now, after a forty year absence, speculation has been growing of a reunion tour”, according to Senior Beat magazine.
 When asked to confirm, Rip “ The Chord” didn’t acknowledge nor deny the rumors, simply replying, “Hah!
 Wow…guys, Where the hell did all our hair go????”

 Lake Washington High School Mascot Retires, Reflects Back on Career

-Elliot, who in his Sophomore year had established himself as the school's kangaroo mascot, passing up the opportunity of the more fun and rewarding job as class clown, said, “If I could tell my younger self one thing, it would be to go with your gut and take a shot with following your dreams, because if you don’t, you’re always going to wonder what might have been.”
-Acknowledging, that he would have been "Big Bird" if he had the chance to go back and do it all over again.
-Ironically, even after such a long career as the mascot, the 58-year-old always felt like a "loser'.
+Elliot, who in his Sophomore year had established himself as the school's kangaroo mascot, passing up the opportunity of the more rewarding job as class clown, said, “If I could tell my younger self one thing, it would be to go with your gut and take a shot with following your dreams, because if you don’t, you’re always going to wonder what might have been.”
+Acknowledging, that he could have been "Big Bird" if he had the chance to do it all over again.
+And so, ironically, even after such a long career as our mascot, the 58-year-old always felt like a "loser'.

 When asked what initially motivated him, Elliot speculated, “Guess I was the only one willing to wear the suit”.
 Confessing, that when he was chosen to be the high school mascot he was too naive to grasp the full repercussions.
 “Look, sure I would have liked to be the Valedictorian and graduate with the class of ’78, that’s great and all.
 But, high school rewards people who follow the rules, not people who shake things up.
 Mascots don’t